 Yet it’s the largest garden of them all that often gets overlooked, perhaps due to its location just on the outskirts of centro.
-We found the tree-filled Community Garden (Alameda Hidalgo) to be well worth a 5-minute walk to have a sense of nature from right within the city.
+We find the tree-filled Community Garden (Alameda Hidalgo) to be well worth a 5-minute walk to have a sense of nature from right within the city.

 8) Learn the Sordid History of Cerro de las Campanas National Park